Prime Minister of Iran: Pahlavi era

 In 1925, Reza Shah became the Shah of Iran.
 He installed Mohammad Ali Foroughi as the prime minister.
 In 1941 his son Mohammad Reza Pahlavi became Shah.
 He installed Mohammad-Ali Foroughi as the prime minister too.
-In 1951, Mohammad Mosaddegh became Prime Minister but was overthrown in a counter-coup d'état in 1953.
-Amir-Abbas Hoveyda became Prime minister of Iran in 1965 and remained in office until 1977.
+In 1951, Mohammad Mosaddegh became Prime Minister but was overthrown in a coup d'état in 1953.
+Amir-Abbas Hoveyda became Prime minister of Iran in 1965 and remained in office until 1977, he was the longest to serve the title.
 Shapour Bakhtiar was the last Prime Minister of the Pahlavi era.

 Islamic Republic of Iran

 After the Iranian Revolution of 1979, Ayatollah Ruhollah Khomeini installed Mehdi Bazargan as the Prime Minister of an interim government, which served until November 1979.
-The government resigned during the Iran hostage crisis, but mentioned that it has not been the sole reason, and the decision for mass resignation had been reached one day before the invasion of the United States embassy by the Iranian students.
+Bazargan's resignation letter is dated 14 Aban 1358 (5 November 1979), the day after the seizure of the United States embassy.
+It does not mention the embassy, citing instead "interference, obstruction, opposition and differences of opinion" and the need for unity of management.
+Khomeini accepted the resignation the following day and entrusted the administration of the country to the Revolutionary Council.

 The post was left empty until Abolhassan Banisadr became president in January 1980 and chose Mohammad-Ali Rajai as his prime minister, mainly because of pressures imposed by Majlis representatives, especially those close to the Islamic Republican Party.
 Rajai served in the post until Banisadr's impeachment in June 1981, and was elected as president in the elections of July 24, 1981.
 Rajai chose Mohammad Javad Bahonar as his prime minister, but they were assassinated together in the Prime Minister's office only a few weeks later on August 30, 1981.

 When Ali Khamenei became president in the elections of October 1981, he first introduced right-leaning Ali Akbar Velayati to the Majlis as his prime minister, but he was voted down by the then left-leaning majority of the parliament, which then forced their preferred prime minister to Khamenei, namely Mir-Hossein Mousavi.
 The dispute finally ended following intervention by the Supreme Leader, Ayatollah Khomeini, who advised the president to accept Mousavi.

 Mousavi served under the title until 1989, when the constitution was amended to abolish the title of Prime Minister and divide his responsibilities between the president and a newly created title of first Vice President.